Iraneus/betamedneed/index.md

 # Enabling more timely & quality medical care

-Medneed helps medical care providers solving difficult medical challenges to readily have the medications and therapies they need on demand.
+Medneed helps providers solving difficult medical challenges to more readily have the medications and therapies they need on demand.